xMihai/fp/recompose.md

 This bottom to top composition makes the `props` flow more intuitive.
 Props created by `withB` will be available in `withC`, but not in `withA`.

-## Nesting components
+## Other utilities

 ### nest

-`nest` produces a HOC that acts as a wrapper for multiple Components.
+`nest` expects any number of Components and produces a HOC that will use these Components to wrap the input Component.

 ```js
 const EnhancedInput = nest(A, B, C)(Input);